Fa1cono/Fa1cono.github.io/index.md

-## The-Falcon1
+## Fa1cono

-This it the website of [Fa1cono](https://github.com/Fa1cono).
+This is the website of [Fa1cono](https://github.com/Fa1cono).
 I like programming and am wanting to look more into C and Java, hire me! (or train me).

+## Markdown

+Markdown is an easy to learn and easy to use programming language that is used for making web pages on github!

 ```markdown
 Syntax highlighted code block